chris-lent/HealthcareHikersGroup/README.md

 # Dock-ter App
 ## Description
 This app is meant to streamline the process of connecting patients to medical professionals based on their insurance coverage and/or medical concerns.
 The purpose of this app is to allow patients to search for treatment centers based on their insurance, location, medical concern, and availability.
-It will allow patients to directly access information about what services a doctor's office provides and whether those services would be covered by their insurance.
-They can also find out other information about their insurance plan coverage like which specialists they would need a referral to see.
+Patient's can also update some personal information on the app.

 Additionally, it will allow healthcare employees to access information about patient's insurance plan, insurance plans accepted, doctor's availability, services offered at a center, and what services each doctor performs.
 The employee can adjust information on insurance plans accepted, doctor's availability, services offered and services performed by each doctor.